Alfresco/docs-alfresco/identity-service/latest/config/index.md

     </spi>
     ```

-3. Save the file and restart your system.
+3. Save the file and restart the Identity Service.

-4. Navigate to Process Services and ensure you have set `keycloak.token-store=cookie` in the `activiti-identity-service.properties` file in Process Services.
+4. Ensure you have set `keycloak.token-store=cookie` in the `activiti-identity-service.properties` file in Process Services.
 For more see `keycloak.token-store` in the [Process Services properties]({% link process-services/latest/config/authenticate.md %}#properties) table.

 5. Restart your system.